What is this deliverable for?

 A manager taking over a team can generate the report to get an immediate snapshot of the existing dynamics.

-Preparing for Recruitment
+Preparing for a Recruitment

-Supporting Team Building / Coaching
+Team Building / Coaching Support

 Consultants and coaches use the team report as a basis for facilitating collective intelligence or team development sessions.